 Somewhere in the cosmos Einstein is dancing along with the thousands of researchers who have worked for decades to vindicate his revolutionary prediction: gravitational waves exist!
 On 14 September 2015, physicists in two separate observatories of the LIGO Collaboration recorded a “chirp” indicating a wave of gravitational energy created by the collision of two black holes.
 So, what the hell is a gravitational wave?
 Congratulations, you’re about to become the only person at the water cooler able to explain it.

 What LIGO Found

-The researchers heard the chirp using delicate and complicated instruments designed to listen for the expanding and contracting of spacetime caused by a massive instance of gravitational energy.
+The LIGO researchers heard the chirp using delicate and complicated instruments designed to listen for the expanding and contracting of spacetime caused by a massive instance of gravitational energy – in the form of a Gravitational Waves.
 Just as Einstein predicted, the expansion and contraction detected was a waveform.
 Scientists around the world are jubilant, mentions of Nobel Prizes even being made.